Mark-8: Project kit

 The Mark-8 was introduced as a 'build it yourself' project in Radio-Electronicss July 1974 cover article, offering a US$5 booklet containing circuit board layouts and DIY construction project descriptions, with Titus himself arranging for US$50 circuit board sets to be made by a New Jersey company for delivery to hobbyists.
 Prospective Mark-8 builders had to gather the various electronics parts themselves from various sources.
 A couple of thousand booklets and some one hundred circuit board sets were eventually sold.

 The Mark-8 was introduced in Radio-Electronics as "Your Personal Minicomputer" as the word 'microcomputer' was still far from being commonly used for microprocessor-based computers.
-In their announcement of their computer kit, the editors placed the Mark-8 in the same category as the era's other 'minisize' computers.
+In their announcement of their computer kit, the editors placed the Mark-8 in the same category as the era's other minicomputer computers.
 As quoted by an Intel official publication: "The Mark-8 is known as one of the first computers for the home."